richselby7878/xm-labs-handy-flow-steps/README.md

 	<kbd>  <img src="/media/decrypt.png" width="250"> </kbd>

 This step lets you restore a string from the Encrypt step, provided the same Salt is used.

-N.B.
+<i>N.B.
 Encrypt-decrypt is by no means strong encryption.
-It's use is more for obfuscation.
+It's use is more for obfuscation.</i>